22Pacific/Affinity-Linux/README.md

 ## Initialize the prefix

-In order to initialize the prefix run the setup file from heroic.
+In order to initialize the prefix run the setup file from lutris.
 (It'll probably crash wait for it to crash if it somehow opens up close it yourself)

 ## Setting Up Affinity Wine Settings and Winetricks